 - Damage to patios or shared decks.

 This is just a basic outline of what you can likely expect from your condo inspection.
-Differing state laws could mean an assessor needs to inspect even more.
+Differing state laws could mean an inspector needs to inspect even more.
 If you’re seeking an FHA loan for a condominium, the Department of Housing and Urban Development (HUD) has its own set of rules.

 Before Getting a Condo Inspection

-When you’re purchasing a single-family home, the seller or real estate agent often cover the cost of an assessment.
+When you’re purchasing a single-family home, the seller or real estate agent often cover the cost of an inspection.
 When it comes to condo inspections, though, the buyer is often left with the bill.
 This means a bit of research before investing in an inspector can save you money.

 If you identify issues prior to seeking a condo inspection, it may be a red flag that needs further investigation.
 Following these tips can help you avoid a bad investment in a subpar community.

-Ask if Technical Audit Exists
+Ask if Technical Audit Exists (Reserve Study)

 Condominiums that want FHA loans to be accepted must meet vigorous criteria.
 One requirement is a full inspection throughout the entirety of the building.
 This audit will help identify any problems that could result in additional repair costs in the near future.
 If this technical audit has been performed, ask for a copy.

-Review Condo Documents
+As the Buyer You Should Review Condo Documents

 When condominium meetings take place, minutes are recorded for posterity’s sake.
 Request the past year of these minutes and review every meeting.
 Exterior problems and maintenance issues are discussed during these gatherings, so you’ll be able to identify any major issues that arose prior to your arrival.